Bayesian modeling of nearly mutually orthogonal processes: Introduction

-In addition to understanding important properties of $ {\mbox{NeMO}}$ processes as a prior model, we demonstrate that they can serve as a foundation for Bayesian functional factor analysis in a wide range of application settings, including sparse and irregular observations and generalized functional data.
-We highlight the computational tractability of $ {\mbox{NeMO}}$ processes.
-The specified probability model for each factor loading is conditionally conjugate for Gaussian likelihoods, which leads to simple posterior computation.
-Finally, we illustrate how $ {\mbox{NeMO}}$ processes can be used as a layer in a hierarchical model, providing advantages over existing approaches in terms of flexibility, interpretability, computational convenience and uncertainty quantification.
+The remainder of the paper is organized as follows.
+In section \ref{sec:nemo}, we define $ {\mbox{NeMO}}$ processes and discuss important properties.
+In section \ref{sec:fpca}, we discuss using $ {\mbox{NeMO}}$ processes as a prior model for functional factor analysis models within a wide range of application settings, including sparse and irregular observations and generalized functional data.
+In section \ref{sec:simulations}, we present simulations that highlight the computational tractability of $ {\mbox{NeMO}}$ processes.
+In section \ref{sec:cebu}, we present a detailed application that illustrates how $ {\mbox{NeMO}}$ processes can be used as a layer in a hierarchical model that provides flexible and interpretable inference with uncertainty quantification.
+In section \ref{sec:discussion}, we include a discussion of our approach and identify future directions of work.
+In extensive Supplemental Materials, we present proofs for the propositions in the main paper, full implementation details for the proposed models, additional simulation examples, and extensive details related to the Cebu data analysis.